Optimal Transport for Structure Learning Under Missing Data: Abstract

 \section{Abstract}

 Causal discovery in the presence of missing data introduces a chicken-and-egg dilemma.
-While the goal is to recover the true causal structure, robust imputation requires considering the dependencies or preferably causal relations among variables.
-Merely filling in missing values with existing imputation methods and subsequently applying structure learning on the complete data is empirical shown to be sub-optimal.
-To this end, we propose in this paper a score-based algorithm, based on optimal transport, for learning causal structure from missing data.
-This optimal transport viewpoint diverges from existing score-based approaches that are dominantly based on EM.
-We project structure learning as a density fitting problem, where the goal is to find the causal model that induces a distribution of minimum Wasserstein distance with the distribution over the observed data.
-Through extensive simulations and real-data experiments, our framework is shown to recover the true causal graphs more effectively than the baselines in various simulations and real-data experiments.
-Empirical evidences also demonstrate the superior scalability of our approach, along with the flexibility to incorporate any off-the-shelf causal discovery methods for complete data.
+While the goal is to recover the true causal structure, robust imputation requires considering the dependencies or, preferably, causal relations among variables.
+Merely filling in missing values with existing imputation methods and subsequently applying structure learning on the complete data is empirically shown to be sub-optimal.
+To address this problem, we propose a score-based algorithm for learning causal structures from missing data based on optimal transport.
+This optimal transport viewpoint diverges from existing score-based approaches that are dominantly based on expectation maximization.
+We formulate structure learning as a density fitting problem, where the goal is to find the causal model that induces a distribution of minimum Wasserstein distance with the observed data distribution.
+Our framework is shown to recover the true causal graphs more effectively than competing methods in most simulations and real-data settings.
+Empirical evidence also shows the superior scalability of our approach, along with the flexibility to incorporate any off-the-shelf causal discovery methods for complete data.